CDCgov/fdns-ms-reporting/README.md

 The repository utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.

-This source code in this repository is free: you can redistribute it and/or modify it under the terms of the Apache Software License version 2, or (at your option) any later version.
+The source code in this repository is free: you can redistribute it and/or modify it under the terms of the Apache Software License version 2, or (at your option) any later version.

-This soruce code in this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The source code in this repository is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Apache Software License for more details.

 You should have received a copy of the Apache Software License along with this program.
-If not, see http://www.apache.org/licenses/LICENSE-2.0.html
+If not, see https://www.apache.org/licenses/LICENSE-2.0.html.

 The source code forked from other open source projects will inherit its license.